-$$v_i = \frac{v_1}{v_1^{ref}} \cdot v_i^{ref} \tag{5}$$

-where F is the applied force on act1 and $F_0$ is the threshold which selects force or position control. $v_i^{ref}$ is the velocity reference and $x_i^{ref}$ is the position reference derived by the integrated controller before the system starts. $v_i$ is the updated reference which the integrated controller send to ACT controller during the assistance motion.
+$$v_i = \frac{v_1}{v_i^{\text{ref}}} v_i^{\text{ref}} \tag{5}$$ where F is the applied force on ACT1 and F_0 is the threshold which selects force or position control. v_i^{ref} is the velocity reference and x_i^{ref} is the position reference derived by the integrated controller before the system starts. v_i is the updated reference which the integrated controller send to ACT controller during the assistance motion.
 B and K are constants.

-B. Computer Simulation

-We verify the performance of our control scheme by the computer simulation.
-In this experiment, the human model stands up with Kamiya motion as shown in Fig.5(a) and our assistance system assists him using our proposed control scheme.
+4.2 Computer simulation We verify the performance of our control scheme by the computer simulation.
+In this experiment, the human model stands up with Kamiya motion as shown in Figure 5(a) and our assistance system assists him using our proposed control scheme.
 Furthermore, we compare the result by our proposed scheme with the result using only the position control reference.

-We use the control references as shown in Fig.10 which is derived from standing up motion with Kamiya scheme in previous section.
-The simulation parameters are chosen from Table 1.
-The coordination is defined in Fig.6.

-Furthermore, we set $F_0 = 12[N]$ as a threshold which is derived experimentally.
-Red lines in Fig.10 show that the control system uses the dumping control.

-Fig.11 shows the simulation results.
-Fig.11 is standing up motion using our proposed assistance control.
-Allows in Fig.11 show the applied assistance force to the patient.
+We use the control references as shown in Figure 10 which is derived from standing up motion with Kamiya scheme in the previous section.
+The simulation parameters are chosen from Table I. The coordination is shown in Figure 6.
+Furthermore, we set $F_0 = 12 \,\mathrm{N}$ as a threshold which is derived experimentally.
+Red lines in Figure 10 show that the control system uses the dumping control.
+Figure 11 shows the simulation results.
+Figure 11 is standing up motion using our proposed assistance control.
+Allows in Figure 11 shows the applied assistance force to the patient.
 The bed system applies the force vertically to the hip and the bar applies the force to the hand which grasps it.
 Using our proposed control scheme, we verified that our assistance system realizes the natural standing up motion.
+Table III shows the maximum output and output power of each joint.
+From these results, our proposed control scheme reduces maximum output into 0.5 Nm/kg comparing with the result by the position control.
+Therefore, the patient can adapt this motion using his remaining physical strength.
+Furthermore, with our proposed control scheme, the workload of each joint is maintained comparing with the result by the position control.
+During standing up motion, the patient is Figure 10 Control references

-Fig. 11 Simulation result
+Figure 11 Simulation result